OpenSourceHelpCommunity/OpenSourceHelpCommunity.github.io/README.md

 ![OSHC](https://avatars0.githubusercontent.com/u/23719480?v=3&s=200)

-Our goal is to provide an environment where people who work on Open Source projects can gather together to discuss them([What exactly is Open Source?](https://opensource.guide/how-to-contribute/))
+Our goal is to provide an environment where people who work on Open Source projects can gather together to discuss them([What is Open Source?](https://opensource.guide/how-to-contribute/)).

+We want to be the Stack Overflow of Open Source Software.

 Website [WIP]